KyrosKrane/Sanctum-LFR-Notes/README.md

 ## The Reckoning
 ### Sylvanas Windrunner
-`/i Phase 1: Hit her, dodge everything on the ground, dps the little arrows when they appear.
+`/i Phase 1: Dodge everything on the ground, dps the little arrows when they appear, don't let them pull you in.
 Hero at the start.`

 `/i Phase 2: INTERRUPT RUIN OR WE WIPE - RANGE, this means you.
 Chase Sylvanas across the bridges, don't fall off or in the holes, kill everything in your path.`